 Alert details window contains the following:

-- Actions: You can execute the custom and built-in actions on the alert.
+- Actions: Execute the custom and built-in actions on the alert

 Logs of each alert are displayed in the "Activity Log" tab of the details window.
 Activity logs are very useful to determine: